dhruvil-kasodariya/maps/README.md

 ## Project Overview:

-  This project showcases the creation of an Indian map in a React application using two popular mapping libraries: simple-react-map and OpenLayers.
+  This project showcases the creation of an Indian map in a React application using two popular mapping libraries:
+  - simple-react-map
+  - OpenLayers.

 ## Technologies Used: